Jo White FCA CTA

 Many people acquire wealth over the years, be it in in the form of cash, investments, business interests, inheritance, or property.
 One way to pass down wealth and assets is via the use of a trust and a common use of a family trust is to provide for education fees for existing and future children and grandchildren.

-The average cost of raising a child to the age of 18 excluding school fees is around £202,660 and nursery and private school fees are certainly expensive, having risen by around 49% in the last 10 years.
+The average cost of raising a child to the age of 18 excluding school fees is around £202,660 and private school fees have risen by 5.6 per cent from last year, according to figures from the Independent Schools Council.

 Using a Trust in this way is only beneficial if a non parent initially settles any money as if a parent were to give any money into Trust up until the child is 18, the income extracted would be taxable on the parent.